24 Steps In Practice Sale Process

 – Develop draft #1 of all sale-related documents.
 Depending on your sale and transition structure, they may include such documents/agreements as:

-- Asset Purchase Agreement: the sale contract itself
+- Asset Purchase Agreement: the sale contract itself, Including the attached covenant not to compete and other required exhibits.

 - Lease Or Real Estate Sale Contract: if you own your office space and are leasing or selling it to the practice buyer.
 (If you do not own your office space, have your buyer work with your landlord to develop a lease agreement for the buyer.
 You may need to assist in negotiations.)